questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Set:** Set a die on the field as a unit or token with the power and archetype specified.
 If the archetype has Ritual tactics (see Ritual), pay the additional cost before setting or else ignore the set action.
 If an archetype is not specified, select one from your deck.

-- **Sheltered:** The unit cannot be targeted by enemy tactics.
+- **Shelter:** The unit cannot be targeted by enemy tactics.
 It can still be affected by tactics that do not target specific units, such as ones that target a field, archetype, or tribe.

 - **Stealthy:** The unit cannot be targeted by a unit with a greater power than it.
 It can still be affected by tactics that do not target specific units, such as ones that target a field, archetype, or tribe.